coliff/bootstrap-ie7/README.md

 ```

 ### Requirements
 - Boostrap 3 uses the box-sizing property for layouts which is not natively supported by IE7.
-The polyfill 'boxsizing.htc' is REQUIRED: https://github.com/Schepp/box-sizing-polyfill
+The polyfill 'boxsizing.htc' is suggested: https://github.com/Schepp/box-sizing-polyfill

 ### FAQS